ph37/led_matrix_pcb/README.md

 # 32x16 LED Array PCB using 788BS

 KiKad files for the design of an LED matrix.
-The board has been manufactured by PCB and is working.
+The board has been manufactured by PCB Way and is working.

 While physically a 16 row and 32 column design, it is logically organised as 8 rows and 64